oss-tsukuba/jwt-server/RELNOTE.md

 [2025.3.10]

 ### Updated feature
-* display date of issue when logged in if alreadh issued
+* display date of issue when logged in if already issued
 * change "Date of Issue" in the advanced menu to show only the most recent log

 Release note for JWT server 1.1.0